aodhanlutetiae/j_book/_sources/tools.md

 [Django-collaborative (Propublica)](https://github.com/propublica/django-collaborative) | Web app for building stories on tipoffs from the public

-[Follow That Page](https://www.followthatpage.com) | Sends you an email when a webpage changes

 [Geocoder (batch) for journalists](https://geocode.localfocus.nl/) | "Locations to coordinates at rocket speed"

 [Globaleaks](https://www.globaleaks.org/) | Whistleblowing submission system